skyway/skyway.github.io/en/android-tutorial.md

 #### Playing the MediaStream

-Initialize the Navigator class, specify the `constraints` for the getUserMedia function and execute it to obtain your local MediaStream (local stream).
+Initialize the Navigator class, specify the `constraints` for the getUserMedia method and execute it to obtain your local MediaStream (local stream).
 Use the addVideoRenderer method to allocate a video renderer (Canvas object) for the MediaStream object you got from getUserMedia.

 *Java*